Policies and Criteria for Validation

 Please note that this type of programme should be developed using the relevant general purpose NFQ award-type descriptor, available below.

 Programme Approval Agreements (Transitional Arrangements)

 This approval is expressed in Programme Approval Agreements (PAA).
-The existing agreements that apply to the Policy And Criteria For The Validation of Further Education And Training Programmes Leading To QQI CAS Awards (2013-2014) will expire as this policy is phased out.
-Currently Teagasc, SOLAS and the ETBs (Education and Training Boards) have PAAs in place.
+The existing agreements compatible with 'Policy and Criteria for The Validation of Further Education and Training Programme Leading to CAS Awards (2013-2014)' will expire as this policy is phased out.
+Currently Teagasc and the ETBs have PAAs in place.

 The PAA allows for programmes to be designed, developed and evaluated by these organisations, in accordance with QQI's FET-validation policy and criteria.
 The decision on whether to validate remains with QQI.